3dem/relion/README.md

 ```
 CC=mpiicc CXX=mpiicpc cmake -DCUDA=OFF -DALTCPU=ON -DCudaTexture=OFF -DMKLFFT=ON -D CMAKE_C_FLAGS="-O3 -ip -g -debug inline-debug-info -xCORE-AVX2 -restrict " -D CMAKE_CXX_FLAGS="-O3 -ip -g -debug inline-debug-info -xCORE-AVX2 -restrict " -DGUI=OFF -D CMAKE_BUILD_TYPE=Release ..
 ```
+Note that this binary will only run on AXV2 platforms
     * Best performance on AVX512 platforms has been measured using the following CMAKE command:
 ```
 CC=mpiicc CXX=mpiicpc cmake -DCUDA=OFF -DALTCPU=ON -DCudaTexture=OFF -DMKLFFT=ON -D CMAKE_C_FLAGS="-O3 -ip -g -debug inline-debug-info -xCORE-AVX512 -qopt-zmm-usage=high -restrict " -D CMAKE_CXX_FLAGS="-O3 -ip -g -debug inline-debug-info -xCORE-AVX512 -qopt-zmm-usage=high -restrict " -DGUI=OFF -D CMAKE_BUILD_TYPE=Release ..
 ```
+Note that the resulting binary will only work on AVX512 platforms
   * If you want to run a version of RELION built with the Intel(R) C++ Compiler on another machine or cluster, you can download the runtime libraries for free for use on those machines from the following sources: